objectbox/objectbox-sync-examples/tasks/README.md

 # ObjectBox Sync Examples: A Task Manager App

 The Tasks example is a simple app that is a good starting point to learn about ObjectBox Sync.
-It allows you to see CRUD operations in action across multiple devices, platforms, and programming languages:
+It allows you to see CRUD operations (create, read, update, delete) in action across multiple devices, platforms, and programming languages:

 - Create a new task with a description
 - Mark a task as completed